bpfman/bpfman/docs/quick-start.md

 The quickest solution for running `bpfman` in a Kubernetes deployment is to run a [local Kubernetes KIND Cluster](https://kind.sigs.k8s.io/docs/user/quick-start/):

+!!!
+Note
+    OpenShift has tighter security requirements and requires additional settings.
+When deploying bpfman on OpenShift, use the `OperatorHub` from the OpenShift console, search for `ebpf`, and install either the `Bpfman Operator by Community` or the `eBPF Manager Operator by Red Hat`.
+The `Bpfman Operator by Community` tracks the upstream releases of bpfman.
+The `eBPF Manager Operator by Red Hat` is based on bpfman at the time of the corresponding OpenShift release.

 ```console
 kind create cluster --name=test-bpfman
 ```